Can you really feel hiccups in babies in the womb and why does it happen???

 Doctors do not exactly know the reasons for fetal hiccups.
 Not all newborns have hiccups while in the womb.

 However, it is believed that fetal hiccups are associated with the developing lungs of your baby, but that isn’t proven yet.
-A baby attempting to adjust to all new things in your womb might have hiccups.

 - Contracting Diaphragm